fairDataSociety/FIPs/text/fdp-roadmap.md

 Each milestone has _products_ that implements the proposals of the milestone in question.
 When products are launched, it is a sign of preparation for the next milestone.
 However, there are no problem areas that can be closed that the milestone targets, as these can be reconsidered later (such as the permitting workflow).
-On the other hand, milestones can be completed when first versions of all planned _products_ have been released.
+On the other hand, milestones can be considered completed when first versions of all planned _products_ have been released.

 ### Milestone I. - Reviews with Protocolisation